The Story Of Hansel & Gretel

 She was not, in fact, a lady at all.
 She was the wickedest of all witches in the wood and she had built her house out of gingerbread as bait to snare unsuspecting children.

-Once she had them under her power she would feed them until they got very fat, then boil them alive and eat them for her supper—on a special day that she liked to call feast day!
+And once she had them under her power she would feed them until they got very fat, then boil them alive and eat them for her supper—on a special day that she liked to call feast day!

 Hansel And Gretel Story - Chapter 11